iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 4 reviews"/>
 </p>

+> App is useful.
+Covid 19 Stage 4 though needs some tinkering: my battery temp is going up to 38 celcius and it is really sucking up my cpu on Samsung A50.
+I can't run other apps like Spotify and games without massive lag.
+Edit :maybe Dreamlab can do a push notification to encourage people on phase 3 to join phase 4.<br> :date: __2021-04-02 16:03:16__

 > I sometimes forget it's there, since it runs in the background.
 Is simple, and great premise.
 Help cure diseases by simply plugging in your phone.
 The one nitpick I have with it, is if I optimize my phone with the Device Care, I will have to open the app manually next time to get it to work.
 After that one time, I do t have to touch it again until the next optimization.<br> :date: __2021-03-26 19:24:48__